sailfish009/goodvibes/MAINTAINING.md

 <https://github.com/flathub/io.gitlab.Goodvibes.git>.

 The only thing to do is to checkout a test branch, bump the version, set the commit, and maybe update the runtime version.
-Then push the branch and create a pull request with the words `bot, build`.
-This will trigger a test build on Flathub.
+Then push the branch.

     git checkout -b test-${VER:?}
     vi io.gitlab.Goodvibes.yaml    # set tag and commit